Skip to main content

 What I would do Monday morning

-If I were evaluating enterprise architectural direction today, I would start by asking several operationally uncomfortable questions:
+If I were evaluating enterprise architecture direction today, I would ask five uncomfortable questions.

-1. Which assumptions inside our architecture still depend on a unified trust boundary?
+1. Which assumptions in our architecture still depend on a unified trust boundary?

-2. Could our evidentiary chain survive a major substrate migration?
+2. Can our evidence survive a substrate migration?

-3. Can we continuously reconstruct AI consumption lineage today?
+3. Could we prove AI consumption lineage continuously today?

-5. Which governance controls still assume human consumers only?
+5. Which parts of our governance model still assume human consumers only?

-Those questions reveal architectural maturity more effectively than many capability frameworks currently do.
+Those questions reveal more about architectural maturity than most capability matrices.

-Every architectural generation introduces new complexity while solving older complexity.
+Every architectural generation creates new complexity while solving old complexity.

 • evidence,